-Every car and truck needs a brake job eventually and they’re not cheap.
-Here’s some information on brake job cost.
-But if you’re not up to date on the latest brake job scams and rip-offs you’ll get suckered into paying hundreds more than you should.
-The shop will play the fear factor.
+Every car and truck needs a brake job eventually and the service isn’t cheap.
+Here’s some consumer-friendly information on brake job costs, along with the latest scam and rip-off warnings.
+If you’re not up to date on the latest scams and rip-offs you’ll get suckered into paying hundreds more than you should because the shop will prey on your fear factor.

 How much is a typical brake job?

 A typical brake job takes about an hour to perform.
 Depending on the shop’s hourly labor rate, that can run from $80 to $140 at a dealer.
 Read this post for a full explanation of brake job costs.